robetatis/sweRiemann/README.md

 ## General information:

 This code implements a combination of the approaches proposed by Liang and Borthwick (2009) and Liang (2010) for solving the inviscid 2d shallow water equations with wetting and drying on a Cartesian grid.
-It uses raster files as input for bottom elevation (z), Manning roughness (n) and initial conditions for water level (eta), x-velocity (u), y-velocity (v) (last two optional), and simple text files for the control file and boundary conditions.
+Face fluxes are computed using an HLLC approximate Riemann solver.
+The model uses raster files as input for bottom elevation (z), Manning roughness (n) and initial conditions for water level (eta), x-velocity (u), y-velocity (v) (last two optional), and simple text files for the control file and boundary conditions.
 Outputs are also in raster format.

 The code makes use of the [Diffpack library](http://diffpack.de/), mostly concerning array definitions and indexing.